 How Does the Government Regulate Exchange Rates?

 The government regulates exchange rates only indirectly.
 That's because most exchange rates are set on the open foreign exchange market.
 In countries like China, where the rate is fixed, the government directly changes the rate.
-To find out exactly how this is done, see How Does China Affect the U.S. Dollar because the yuan, the Chinese currency, is loosely pegged to it.
+This action of China affects the U.S. Dollar because the yuan, the Chinese currency, is loosely pegged to it.

 How the Government Regulates Foreign Exchange Trading

 The Chicago Futures Trading Commission regulates the forex brokers.
 It oversees all U.S. forex brokerage companies, enforces its regulations, and prosecutes outright fraud.
 Its authority was strengthened in 2010 with the Dodd-Frank Wall Street Reform Act.